dimanikulin/dimanikulin/PublishWhere1_en.md

 - Pin **story:** Pinning a story keeps it at the top of the page until you specify otherwise.
 Pin this story to the top of your profile.
 - Set **SEO Title:** The SEO Title is used in place of your Title on search engine results pages, such as a Google search.
 SEO titles over 60 characters will be truncated.
 SEO titles between 40 and 50 characters with commonly searched words have the best click-through rates.
 - Set **SEO Description:** The SEO Description is used in place of your Subtitle on search engine results pages.
 Good SEO descriptions utilize keywords, summarize the story, and are between 140-156 characters long.
-- Add **Friend Link:** This link guarantees anyone free access to your story, even if they’ve read all of their complimentary stories for this month.
+- Add **Friend Link:** This link guarantees anyone free access to your story, even if theyï¿½ve read all of their complimentary stories for this month.
 Learn more.
 - Set **Content Licensing**
 - Customize **Story Link**
 - Customize **Canonical Link:** To set URL to show if this story was originally published elsewhere.